lbustelo/telo/resume/experience.md

 #### SENIOR TECHNICAL STAFF MEMBER, IBM; AUSTIN, TX — 2012–PRESENT
 Involved in the investigation of areas related to **Big Data**, **analytics** and **Machine Learning**.
 Lead the inception, architecture, staffing and implementation of several projects.
 Here are some of the highlights:

-**Blackbox** is a platform built for application developers to define micro-services the are backed by **Machine Learning** models and inform through feedback data.
-The system orchestrates a **[Kaggle](https://www.kaggle.com/)**-like competition where a variety of ML pipelines, running in **Docker** containers, compete in providing the best model.
-The best model is deployed into production automatically without any developer interaction.
+**Blackbox** is a platform built for application developers to define micro-services the are backed by **Machine Learning** models and learn through feedback data.
+The system orchestrates a **[Kaggle](https://www.kaggle.com/)**-like competition, where a variety of ML pipelines, running in **Docker** containers, compete to provide the best model.
+The winning model is automatically deployed into production without the developer’s intervention.

 Organized a **Chat-bot** Hack-athon.
 Built a **Slack** based game around the Giphy command.
 Built a bot that integrated with Github to enable participants to register and vote for ideas.
 Built a tamagotchi-style bot that used **[Wit.ai](https://wit.ai/)** to interpret users intent.